B.S. in Economics

 B.S. in Economics Faculty

-The faculty in the University of Mississippi's Department of Economics have areas of specialization including applied microeconomics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.
+The faculty in the University of Mississippi's Department of Economics have areas of specialization including applied microeconomics, law & economics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.